zzz945/public-blog/Resume 2020 v2.md

 #### Actions

-- Knowledge Management
-- Knowledge Notification
+- Knowledge Managemen & Notification: let service work staffs learn new knowledge quickly and help to keep everyone on the same page
-- Associate relevant knowledge with tickets
+- Associate relevant knowledge with tickets so that our service work staffs can resolve problems more accurately and efficiently

 UI：
 ![knowledgebase drawio](https://user-images.githubusercontent.com/21496977/147866007-9146c0ec-532e-4c2b-9731-16b333c783f5.png)